Ecantu96/flat-server/README.md

 Starting the API locally:
 Start the API by running npm start from the command line in the project root folder, you should see the message Server listening on port 4000.

+Testing API with Postman:
+You can test the API directly using Postman and import the postman collection from project folder /postman/LocalFlatsApis.postman_collection.
+For instructions on how to use Postman see the second half of this post.